sergio-isidoro/Wake-on-LAN_ESP32/readme.md

 - Press Button D0 (>1s) to send WOL magic packet.
 - LED flashes during WOL.
 - Schedules a ping 2 minutes later to check if PC is online.
+- PinOut 1 and PinOut 2 MQTT commands for custom config.

 ### 2️⃣ MQTT Commands
 - `"TurnOn"`: Sends WOL immediately.
 - `"PingPC"`: Pings the target and publishes online/offline status.
+- `"PinOut1On"`: Command for D4 output HIGH.
+- `"PinOut1Off"`: Command for D4 output LOW.
+- `"PinOut2On"`: Command for D5 output HIGH.
+- `"PinOut2Off"`: Command for D5 output LOW.

 ### 3️⃣ OTA Updates
 - Checks every **1 hour** or Press Button D2 (only after boot) for new firmware (`version.txt`) on GitHub.